Ciao, my name is Lazzaro Marco Ferrari.

 Zero, like the Arché, constitutes the origin of things, that from which everything comes, and their destination, that to which everything returns.

-In the autumn of 1998, the first front page of Element-Zero.com was created from a mixed-media artwork that combined scanned acrylic paintings, prints, and collage.
-The design depicted a blueprint of a medieval underground alchemy lab, setting the tone for the site’s experimental and symbolic identity.
+In the autumn of 1998, I created the very first front page of Element-Zero.com from a mixed-media artwork that combined scanned acrylic paintings, prints, and collage.
+The design depicted the blueprint of a medieval underground alchemy lab, setting the tone for the site’s experimental and symbolic identity.

-By the time The Matrix hit theaters, the second version of the Element-Zero homepage was already making waves.
-Its content was entirely dedicated to the fusion of cutting-edge technology and a unique “digital sculptor” approach.
+By the time The Matrix hit theaters, I had already launched the second version of the Element-Zero homepage, which quickly began to attract attention.
+This version was fully dedicated to the fusion of cutting-edge technology and my unique “digital sculptor” approach.

-“Art has nothing to do with the squalid repetition of the Goddess Nature,” Lazzaro whispers in the site’s new intro soundtrack.
+“Art has nothing to do with the squalid repetition of the Goddess Nature,” I whisper in the site’s new intro soundtrack.

-Soon after, Element-Zero’s interactive world expanded with Khoreia: The Choral Dance—a Festival of Digital Arts, debuting in Chinatown, Los Angeles, and Wild Children, an ambitious initiative born from Element-Zero’s Creative Community.
+Soon after, the interactive world of Element-Zero expanded with Khoreia: The Choral Dance—a Festival of Digital Arts that debuted in Chinatown, Los Angeles—and Wild Children, an ambitious initiative born from the Element-Zero Creative Community.

-Five years before the rise of social media, Lazzaro was already engaging with his followers in real time.
-His digital creations often sparked external contributions—music, poems, images, and photographs—that expanded the vibrant universe of Element-Zero.
+Five years before the rise of social media, I was already engaging with my audience in real time.
+My digital creations often inspired external contributions—music, poems, images, and photographs—that enriched and expanded the vibrant universe of Element-Zero.